djlorenzouasset/Fortnite-Sections-Bot/README.md

-# Fortnite Shop Sections Bot
+# [DEPRECATED] Fortnite Shop Sections Bot

+> ⚠️ This repository is deprecated since Epic Games doesn't update the sections endpoint anymore.

 A bot that automatically post <b>shop sections</b> in your twitter account.